mitmedialab/music-signaling/README.md

 cd client/
 python setup_client.py
 ```
+You email will not be modified and its contents or private metadata will not be accessible to the authors of this work.

-4. Load your personal music collection into the folder labeled 'tracks/' (mp3 or wav, others not tested.)
+4. Load your personal music collection into the folder labeled 'tracks/' (use mp3 or wav, others not tested.)

 ### You need to run these steps every time you'd like to use the system.